JuliaLang/julia/doc/stdlib/base.rst

 Signal Processing
 -----------------

-Fast Fourier transform (FFT) functions in Julia are largely implemented by calling functions from `FFTW <http://www.fftw.org>`_.
+Fast Fourier transform (FFT) functions in Julia are largely implemented by calling functions from `FFTW
+<http://www.fftw.org>`_.
+By default, Julia does not use multi-threaded
+FFTW.
+Higher performance may be obtained by experimenting with multi-threading.
+Use `FFTW.set_num_threads(np)` to use `np` threads.

 .. function:: fft(A [, dims])